EvanCooper9/swift-week-view/README.md

 ## Up Next
 - Add events with touch gestures
 - Ability to scroll vertically through the full hours of the day.
-- Add completion handler in `weekViewGenerateEvents` to allow non-blocking calls to fetch data for events, since some API calls by nature are non-blocking and don't have the ability to be synchronous.